Gaineyj0349/JumpStart/README.md

  	//other code removed for brevity, and you can place the following if block anywhere you would like.
 For
 	//example, if you only want the permission to be requested for a button click, use it in the listener. and
-	// if the permission isn't granted it will ask, if it is already approved it will execute the code block
+	// if the permission isn't granted it will ask, if it is already granted, we shall make an else clause to
-	//in the executeOnPermissionsGranted() method in the interface implementing object
+	//execute the method executeOnPermissionsGranted() method like so. (directive is the name of the variable
+	//in the the api for the incoming interface)

 	   if(pHandler.needPermissions(pHandler.getPermissions())){
             pHandler.requestPermissions();
+       	   }else{
+                    pHandler.directive.executeOnPermissionGranted();
                 }

     }